Why militarist leaders dominate Southeast Asia's politics – DW – 11/20/2024

 Brunei is an absolute monarchy, while Malaysia and Singapore's dominant political parties have historically sidelined military interference.

 The Philippines saw military intervention in politics in 1986 when the armed forces helped to overthrow the dictator Ferdinand Marcos in a popular revolution.
-Since then, however, the Armed Forces of the Philippines has subverted to civilian control.
+Since then, however, the Armed Forces of the Philippines have been under civilian control, with the president its commander-in-chief.

 However, the rise of militarized leadership in Southeast Asia mirrors broader global trends, according to Joshua Kurlantzick, a senior fellow for Southeast Asia at the Council on Foreign Relations.